JCSheeron/PLCCalibration/README.md

 A curve fit is performed for the measured values.
 Plotted along with the measured points is the nominal line, and the curve fit line.
-The curve fit is done according to the degree of the resulting polynomial specified with the -d/--degree option.
+The curve fit is done according to the degree of the resulting polynomial specified with the --degree option.
 Default is degree 1 (linear).

 The input values are taken from a file specified with the -i or --inputFileName paraemeter.
 The input file is expected to be a single